 - delayed development

-CMV serology can be used to determine if treatment for an active CMV infection is working.
 The test is also used as a screening tool for:

-- those seeking an organ transplant
+- people seeking an organ transplant

 - organ donors